-The Student Conduct Code prohibits certain behavior by our students: conduct.tcnj.edu/student-conduct-code.
+The Student Conduct Code prohibits certain behavior by our students: conduct.tcnj.edu.
 If an investigation into a report results in any charge(s) of violations of expectations for student conduct as outlined in the Student Conduct Code, a responding student will have a conference meeting with an administrator to discuss the charges.

 In non-personal abuse and non-Title IX-related cases, the charged student will choose either an informal or formal hearing process.

 An informal hearing will typically be conducted immediately following this selection.
 A formal hearing (either administrative or board) will be scheduled within a practical period.

 In personal abuse cases (non-Title IX-related) the college will determine whether an informal or a formal hearing process is appropriate for addressing the charges and will consider the expressed preferences of both the reporter and respondents, and the totality of the circumstances in this determination.
-If the college elects an informal hearing, both the reporting and responding students will have equal opportunity to share any information with the informal hearing administrator in separate meetings before a final determination on responsibility is made.
-If the college elects a formal hearing (via a board or single hearing administrator), the reporter will be invited to attend the formal hearing, provide information, and pose questions of any presenting parties to the same extent as the respondent.
-A reporter is not mandated to participate in any student conduct proceeding(s); however his or her absence may limit the hearing body's ability to evaluate all relevant information to the fullest extent possible.
+If the college elects an informal hearing, both the reporting and responding students will have equal opportunity to share information with the informal hearing administrator before a final determination on responsibility is made.
+If the college elects a formal hearing (via a board (for cases that will not result in suspension or expulsion of the respondent) or single hearing administrator), the reporter (Refer to Section in 03.
+Personal Abuse Cases) will be invited to attend the formal hearing, provide information, and pose questions of any presenting parties to the same extent as the respondent.
+Reporters, respondents, and/ or witnesses are not mandated to participate in any student conduct proceeding(s); however, their absence may limit the hearing body's ability to evaluate all relevant information to the fullest extent possible.